CCI-Tools/cate/doc/source/op_specs/op_spec_template.rst

 :Algorithm name: Some name
 :Algorithm reference: an URL
 :Description: Free text description
-:Applicable use cases: Which use cases from URD this processor is used for.
+:Utilised in workflow(s): Which use cases from URD this processor is used for.

 --------------------------